-C. Ideology Education to Reinforce the Unitary Ruling System
+C. Juche Ideology and Reinforced Education on Unitary Ruling System

 Even for a despotic dictatorship like North Korea, it requires considerable efforts to force upon the people loyalty and allegiance to the leader and the system.
-Accordingly, North Korea reinforces ideology education on the people to inculcate loyalty to Kim Il Sung and Kim Jong Il and justify Kim Jong Il's authoritarian rule.
+Accordingly, North Korea reinforces ideology education on the people to inculcate loyalty to Kim Il Sung and Kim Jong II and justify Kim Jong II's authoritarian rule.
 This also helps authorities maintain socialist rule under Kim Jong II's one-Party leadership.
-To be effective in this effort, however, it is necessary to demonstrate the moral superiority of Kim II Sung and Kim Jong II.
+To be effective in this effort, however, it is necessary to demonstrate the moral superiority of Kim Il Sung and Kim Jong II.
 Since the 1960s, the necessity of consolidating political ideology through a unitary ideology system based on Juche Ideology was repeatedly emphasized.
 The Juche (self-reliance) Ideology became the sole ideology of the Party in the 1970s, and the 1972 revised Constitution adopted Juche Ideology as the official ruling ideology.
-North Korea adopted the so-called Theory of Socio-political Organism, in which the Suryong, the Party and the Masses form an organic whole and live a life of common destiny.
-The upshot was to rally the people around the Suryong and ultimately justify and strengthen the theory of the Suryong.
-Furthermore, the theory of socio-political organism has evolved into a theory of blood ties, and it is employed to explain the legitimacy of the hereditary succession.
-The Theory of Superior Chosun People, which Kim Jong II is currently exhorting, calls for a full-speed drive toward the construction of socialism based on Juche Ideology conceived and developed by Kim II Sung and Kim Jong II.1)